Mansour Ouro-Tagba

-Mansour Ouro-Tagba (born 17 December 2004) is a professional footballer who plays as a forward for club VfB Stuttgart II on loan from 1.
-FC Köln.
+Mansour Ouro-Tagba (born 17 December 2004) is a professional footballer who plays as a forward for club VfL Bochum.
 Born in the United States, he plays for the Togo national team.

 Early life

 Ouro-Tagba was born in New York City, and emigrated to Germany when he was three months old, growing up in Munich.
 His parents are from Togo.

 Club career

 Ouro-Tagba came up through the youth system of 1860 Munich between 2014 and 2023.
 He made his debut for the reserve team during the 2021–22 Bayernliga season.
 His first match was against FC Gundelfingen on 15 September 2021.
 He finished the 2021–22 Bayernliga season with four appearances.
 He made his debut for first team during the 2022–23 season in a 2–0 loss against 1.
 FC Saarbrücken on 30 April 2023.
 On 12 June 2023, 1860 Munich announced they had extended the contract of Mansour Ouro-Tagba.
 He started the 2023–24 season with an appearance against 1.
 FC Stockheim in the Bavarian Cup.

 On 14 June 2024, Ouro-Tagba signed for recently relegated 2.
 Bundesliga side 1.
 FC Köln on a long-term contract, immediately joining Jahn Regensburg on a season-long loan deal.
 On 10 January 2025, he returned from loan and was assigned to the reserve team 1.
 FC Köln II.
 On 9 August 2025, Ouro-Tagba was loaned by VfB Stuttgart II in 3.
 Liga, the reserve team of VfB Stuttgart.

+On 10 August 2026, Oura-Tagba joined Bochum on a five-year contract.